-Loss Given Default
+Loss Given Defaul

-LGD is a magnitude that determine the amount of loss that will arise if the borrower was to default.
-This is calculated by looking at the collateral and other resources available to the Group that can be used to recover the asset in case of default.
+LGD is a magnitude that determines the amount of loss that will arise if the obligor was to default.
+This is calculated by looking at the collateral and other recourses available to the Group that can be used to recover the asset in case of default.